My inner voice: Stranger than fiction

 There’s nothing unusual about this.
 It’s absolutely the way we make meaning of our lives.
 It’s just that we humans have a tendency to narrate the past with inner voices and memories that point to our dark nights and perceived shortcomings.
 Tragedy seems to enjoy lurking in the wings.

 Harold Crick, though, got a narrator who eventually saw that he possessed extraordinary qualities far beyond his tragic story, even though she had determined he wasn’t long for this world.

 Clearly, Harold Crick was not your basic tragic character.

-It was a time when I decided that writing “it was a time when” eight times in this blog post was more than enough.
+It was a time when I decided that writing “it was a time when” six times in this blog post was more than enough.

 With it by your side, you become more of your own true narrator.
 You begin to release the false narrators in your head.
 You hold a mirror up to yourself.
 Your true inner voice and the things you need to affirm and stay present to begin to emerge.

 I happened upon it near the end of the year.
 It’s part of a new (for me) writing activity called Stepping Stones.

 And somehow, the combination of Stranger than Fiction and my Stepping Stones journaling began to shift my inner voice, the narrator in my own head.